marcusziade/MoodLint/README.md

 ---

-# MoodLint
+# 🌟 MoodLint 🌟

-MoodLint is a GitHub Action that automatically checks the mood and format of your Pull Request titles, ensuring they are written in an imperative mood.
-It also validates the title prefix against a predefined list.
+Tired of messy PR titles?
+Want to enforce a consistent style across your team?
+MoodLint is here to rescue your git workflow!
+With MoodLint, say goodbye to irrelevant and unprofessional PR titles.
+Our tool validates the mood, prefix, and overall structure of your PR titles, ensuring they're up to the mark.

+Let MoodLint bring peace and order to your PR chaos!
+Give it a star if you find it useful.

+---

 ## Table of Contents